apac-ml-tfc/textract-demo/3.a2i-review/README.md

 This will start the TypeScript compiler (tsc) in “watch” mode, which will monitor your project directory and will automatically compile any changes to your .ts files to .js.

-## 3. Create the Human Post Processing lambba
+## 3. Create the Human Post Processing lambda

 Open up lib/cdklambda-stack.ts.
 This is where the meat of our application is.